tamunoWoks/Meta_database_engineering/database.md

    - **Unstructured:** No pre-defined format (e.g., emails, social media posts, videos, photos, audio recordings).
    - **Semi-structured:** Has some organizational properties (e.g., JSON, XML, log files).

+## Business Intelligence
+Business Intelligence (BI) is the set of strategies, technologies, and processes that organizations use to transform raw data into meaningful and actionable information that drives informed business decisions.

+Think of it as the bridge between data and decision-making.
+Its ultimate goal is to provide a comprehensive, easy-to-understand view of an organization's current and historical performance to support better choices.